carbon-language/carbon-lang/clang/docs/AutomaticReferenceCounting.rst

 to a substituted template type parameter, which overrides the ownership qualifier provided by the template argument.

+When forming a function type, the result type is adjusted so that any top-level ownership qualifier is deleted.

 Except as described under the :ref:`inference rules <arc.ownership.inference>`, a program is ill-formed if it attempts to form a pointer or reference type to a retainable object owner type which lacks an ownership qualifier.